rcardonait/EZ-FortiOS-API-Fortigate-Automator-v1.0/README.md

 will generate a token and display it.
 Save it, you will need it for this automator to work.

+It uses python "requests" to translate Human HTTP API calls.

 #
 1- Setup Environment